 - Only buy the size of boat you need: It’s important to be realistic about how you will use your boat when you’re shopping.
 Focus on your purpose for boating and consider your best option to get everything you want out of your boat without going overboard.
 Buying a boat that’s bigger than you need will cost more upfront and will also cost more in fuel and maintenance in the long-term.

-What are different types of boat brands?
+What are the different types of boats?

 Towed water sports boats

 These boats are designed for sports enthusiasts and are fast enough for you to go waterskiing, tubing or wake surfing.
-These are best if you plan on using your boat exclusively for water sports, since that’s what they are designed for.
+These are best if you plan on using your boat exclusively for water sports since that’s what they are designed for.

 Fishing boats are ideal for either inshore or offshore fishing.
-Some fishing boats are even species specific, which is great for anglers and recreational fishers who only fish a certain species.
+Some fishing boats are even species-specific, which is great for anglers and recreational fishers who only fish a certain species.

 Pontoons are large, luxury boats that can accommodate a large group of people.
 They do not move very fast and are ideal for lazy days on the water.
 Pontoons can come with many amenities that can make a day on the water relaxing and enjoyable.